ovn-org/ovn/Documentation/intro/install/index.rst

 Installation from Packages
 --------------------------

-Open vSwitch is packaged on a variety of distributions.
-The tooling required to build these packages is included in the Open vSwitch tree.
+OVN is packaged on a variety of distributions.
+The tooling required to build these packages is included in the OVN tree.
 The instructions are provided below.

 .. toctree::